Welcome!

 Where: Meet at the Pocket Park, 209 E. 33rd Street

+Details: Spring is coming!
+Join neighbors and community members for the Historic Meridian Park Spring Alley Clean-Up as we work together to beautify our alleys and shared spaces.
 We’ll provide garbage bags and tools, just bring your energy and community spirit!
-Enjoy complimentary donuts and beverages to keep you fueled.
+Enjoy complimentary food and beverages to keep you fueled.
 Please dress appropriately and wear closed-toe, heavy shoes for safety.

 Our Latest News

-HMP/MFC Walking Group
+Wednesday Night Walking Group

 History